SequoiaConsulting/sequoia-backend-assignment/README.md

 ##  We are not looking for UI implmentation of the board

 #### Our expectations when you say your code is ready:
-  - [ ] Write all the APIs visualizing if there is a Trello board UI for this.
+  - [x] Write all the APIs visualizing if there is a Trello board UI for this.
 We are not expecting any UI components
-  - [ ] Quality code standards.
+  - [x] Quality code standards.
 Hope you have done lint check before pushing the code.
 No one likes to hear, "I didn't have time so..".
-  - [ ] Apt input validations.
+  - [x] Apt input validations.
 Think from the end user perspective(username contains only alphanumerics, email satisfies the standard regex pattern, etc.,).
 They say "Something went wrong, please try again" shows laziness of a developer, so don't be one.
 More your code breaks, more we lose trust on your quality.
-  - [ ] (Optional Task) Tests.
+  - [x] (Optional Task) Tests.
 Be it Unit or Integration or API tests.
 At least one of them because only your tests can assure your code is working.
-  - Update documentation in README.md file for us which should have the following ○ [ ] How to build and run your code
+  - Update documentation in README.md file for us which should have the following
+	 - [x] How to build and run your code
-		○ [ ] What are the assumptions you have made during development ○ [x] Checkmark these expectations when you have finished them
+	 - [x] What are the assumptions you have made during development
+	 - [x] Checkmark these expectations when you have finished them

 #### We'd be really impressed if you include at-least one of the following below along with fulfilling our above expectations:
-  - [ ] Dockerize your code.
+  - [x] Dockerize your code.
-  - [ ] Generate Open API documentation using Swagger or related(Postman collection, etc.,)
+  - [x] Generate Open API documentation using Swagger or related(Postman collection, etc.,)
   - [ ] Covered 99.99% possible cases without errors and introduce new use-cases wherever "necessary" -- True traits of 10x developer :P
   - [ ] Build admin panel UI for it using any frontend framework.